|Purpose:||Support BGP traffic engineering by identifying groups of prefixes whose traffic is impacting congested interfaces.|

 Note: Only edge interfaces can be accessed via the Traffic Engineering page (see Traffic Engineering Scope).

-- From an Interface detail page: If an individual interface meets the criteria described in Traffic Engineering Scope then the detail quick view for that interface in the Operate section of the portal (see Operate Detail Views) will include an Engineer Traffic button at the upper right.
+- From an Interface detail page: If an individual interface meets the criteria described in Traffic Engineering Scope then the detail quick view for that interface in the Core section of the portal (see Core Detail Views) will include an Engineer Traffic button at the upper right.
 Click the button to go to the traffic engineering page for that interface.

 The layout and usage of the Traffic Engineering page is covered in the following topics: